poult-lab/daily-word/english_words_ learning.md

 [phrasal] To follow your heart even when it leads you off the well-worn path.

 "A **well-worn** expression, remark, or idea has been used so often that it no longer seems to have much meaning or to be interesting."

+[adj] ...well-worn brown shoes.

+"A **well-worn** object or piece of clothing has been worn or used so frequently that it looks rather old and untidy."